 Activities for Roma have been funded in several Operational Programmes of the general ESF programming and under the EQUAL initiatives in 2000-2006.
-As mentioned before, Roma were specifically mentioned as a target in 81 measures in 11 Member States for a total of € 3 billion.
+As mentioned before, Roma were specifically mentioned as a target in 81 measures in 11 Member States for a total of $\in$ 3 billion.
 Four Member States (Hungary, Ireland, Slovakia and Spain) have measures clearly targeted at Roma.
-For these measures more than € 800 million have been spent in the previous programming period.
-Information provided by the managing authorities in seven Member States (Czech Republic, Finland, Greece, Hungary, Ireland, Slovakia and Spain) showed that around € 230 million have been spent for activities entirely dedicated to the Roma communities.
-Since other Member States have targeted the Roma as one of the beneficiaries in several measures and since not all participants to ESF activities would have declared their Roma origin it is reasonable to assume that € 230 million is the absolute minimum amount spent for Roma activities in ESF 2000-2006.
-To this sum should be added the EQUAL budget for the projects entirely dedicated to the Roma (between € 35 and € 68 million) and part of the budget of the other activities aimed at Roma among other vulnerable groups (between € 40 and € 87 million).
+For these measures more than $\in$ 800 million have been spent in the previous programming period.
+Information provided by the managing authorities in seven Member States (Czech Republic, Finland, Greece, Hungary, Ireland, Slovakia and Spain) showed that around $\in$ 230 million have been spent for activities entirely dedicated to the Roma communities.
+Since other Member States have targeted the Roma as one of the beneficiaries in several measures and since not all participants to ESF activities would have declared their Roma origin it is reasonable to assume that $\in$ 230 million is the absolute minimum amount spent for Roma activities in ESF 2000-2006.
+To this sum should be added the EQUAL budget for the projects entirely dedicated to the Roma among other vulnerable groups (between $\in$ 40 and $\in$ 87 million).